Amirrezahmi/Zozo-Assistant/README.md

 # Zozo Assistant

 Zozo Assistant is a Python-based voice-controlled assistant that uses natural language processing to answer questions and perform various tasks.
 But also you can use it if you don't have a microphone.
 The assistant can provide answers to pre-defined questions, play music, say weather, set alarms, tell the time and date, and engage in general conversation.
-It utilizes the OpenAI API for advanced language processing, but also includes a fallback pipeline model if the API is not available.
-The code in `train.py`, trains a chatbot using a decision tree classifier.
+This application leverages the OpenAI API for sophisticated language processing, but also includes a fallback pipeline model for situations where the API is not accessible.
+The code in `train.py` trains a chatbot using a Linear Support Vector Machine (SVM) classifier.
 It reads a dataset from a file named `datamain.txt`, which contains a collection of questions and corresponding answers.
-The chatbot learns from this dataset and creates a pipeline model using the `CountVectorizer`, `TfidfTransformer`, and `DecisionTreeClassifier` from scikit-learn.
-The model is then saved as `model2.joblib` for future use, when the API is not avaiable.
+The chatbot learns from this dataset and creates a pipeline model using the `CountVectorizer`, `TfidfTransformer`, and `LinearSVC` from scikit-learn.
+The text data is preprocessed using a custom function that removes punctuation, converts text to lowercase, and applies lemmatization to reduce words to their base or root form.
+This preprocessing step helps to improve the model's ability to understand and respond to a variety of inputs.
+Once trained, the model is saved as `model2.joblib` for future use when the API is not available.

 # Features
 - Speech recognition: Zozo can listen to user input through a microphone and convert it into text using the SpeechRecognition library.